 A new license is valid for three years.
 Renewals, also available, are valid for up to three years.

 Bicycle racks are provided throughout the central campus.
-P&T also provides free secure bicycle parking in four locations — these facilities are caged or monitored by security cameras.
+P&T also provides free secure bicycle parking in three locations — these facilities are caged or monitored by security cameras.
 For more information and to download an application form, visit the Secure Bicycle Parking page.

 Safe Riding Tips